Tediore/audioflow2mqtt/README.md

 # Home Assistant
 audioflow2mqtt supports Home Assistant MQTT discovery which creates a Device for the Audioflow switch with the following:
 - Switch entities for each zone
+- A switch entity for "exclusive mode" (a feature in firmware version >= v1.10.000035 which allows for only one zone to be turned on at any given time)
-- Button entities to turn all zones on/off
+- Button entities to turn all zones on/off and reboot the device
 - Sensors for SSID, RSSI (signal strength), and Wi-Fi channel

 ![Home Assistant Device screenshot](ha_screenshot.png)